IN THE COMPANY OF WOLVES

 Cooper switched off his mic with a flick of his thumb before shoving up his ski mask, a scowl on his face.
-“What the fuck are you doing?”
+“What the hell are you doing?”

 Becker’s mind whirled like an out-of-control windmill.
 How the hell could he explain what Cooper had seen?